Homemade Italian Seasoning

-It’s simply a blend of basil, oregano, rosemary, marjoram, cilantro, thyme, red pepper flakes and savory.
-A reader actually gave me the hint that savory is delicious added to Italian food.
-You guys are the best.
+An homemade Italian seasoning replacement is simply a blend of basil, oregano, rosemary, marjoram, cilantro, thyme, red pepper flakes and savory.
+A reader gave me the hint that savory is delicious added to Italian cuisine.
+And notice there is no salt so I can keep track of sodium.
+I add salt separately, but you could make a batch with salt easily.

-If you cook Italian food often and need a bulk amount?
-Use ½ cup of each spice and you’ll end up with a whopping 4 cups of homemade Italian seasoning.
+If you cook Italian food often and need a large amount: Use ¼ cup of each spice and you’ll end up with a whopping 2 cups of homemade Italian seasoning mixture.
+Store in your pantry in spice jars for all of your cooking needs.

 After trying this Homemade Italian Seasoning mix, you’ll never go back to buying the store bought brands.
 Takes just a simple mix of dried herbs and spices.